 With the exception of Switching Data Service Providers using an automated interface, all Switching Data Service Providers connect directly to the Switching Service Management System over the public internet using a secure channel based on Transport Layer Security (TLS) 1.2 as a minimum.

-[Each Switching Data Service Provider shall require one or more licences to enable direct access to the Switching Service Management System.
-Service Providers will be limited in the number of licences they can procure, with additional licences available at a cost, as set out in the REC Charging Statement]
+Each Switching Data Service Provider shall require one or more licences to enable direct access to the Switching Service Management System.
+Each Switching Service Management System licence is linked to an individual user, although licences can be transferred to other users by issuing a request via the Switching Portal.
+Switching Data Service Provider’s will be limited in the number of licences they can obtain, with additional licences available at a cost, as set out in the REC Charging Statement.

-[Switching Data Service Providers using an automated interface shall:
+Switching Data Service Providers using an automated interface shall:

 provide evidence to the Switching Operator before connecting to the Switching Service Management System that they are applying security best practice as prescribed by the National Cyber Security Centre;

-retain all audit logs of basic user activities (e.g. logon, logoff, failed attempts) and security events for all information Systems and services that interact with the Switching Service Management System, within legal constraints, for a minimum of six months.;
+retain all audit logs of basic user activities (e.g. logon, logoff, failed attempts) and security events for all information Systems and services that interact with the Switching Service Management System, within legal constraints, for a minimum of 15 months with live data available for three months and archived data available for a further 12 months;

 have a logical network schematic of the information Systems and services in scope that interact with the Switching Service Management System, and include the services and functionality and gateway / boundaries functionality;

-ensure that the edge routers and switches in the data centres are physically secured with direct access only being granted to staff who have a demonstrable and approved need for access; and
+ensure that the edge routers and switches in the data centres are physically secured with direct access only being granted to staff who have a demonstrable and approved need for access;

+use its own time source for time synchronisation.
+In the event that artefacts such as incidents and logs are required to be examined forensically, the Switching Service Management System defined time shall be the master for any incidents and in log files; and

-perform a self-assessment of their compliance with this Paragraph 6.7 annually.
+perform a self-assessment of their compliance with this Paragraph 7.4 annually.

-Switching Data Service Providers shall make available evidence of compliance with Paragraphs 7.4 to the Code Manager on request.]
+Switching Data Service Providers shall make available evidence of compliance with Paragraph 7.4 to the Code Manager on request.

 Operational Switching Service Changes

-The aim of this Paragraph 8 is to provide a mechanism to govern and coordinate the implementation of Operational Switching Service Changes that is responsive to the needs of the Switching Operator, Switching Data Service Providers, and Market Participants.
-This change management function will identify and prioritise Operational Switching Service Changes, to manage the implementation, to minimise the impact on the Switching Data Service Providers, and Market Participants, and to deliver against the Service Levels.
+The aim of this Paragraph 8 is to provide a mechanism to govern and coordinate the assessment and approval of Operational Switching Service Changes that is responsive to the needs of the Switching Operator, Switching Data Service Providers, and Market Participants.
 The Switching Operator shall facilitate this change management function.

 Operational Switching Service Changes relate to changes to Systems and processes that are not included within the scope of the Change Management Schedule.
 Changes which require changes to this Code, including changes to Market Messages, will be progressed via the process in the Change Management Schedule.

 Operational Switching Service Changes shall be used (for example) for: bug fixes / patches to Systems; firewall changes to facilitate network or system access; hardware or systems software upgrades; or minor operational improvements.
-They can also include minor changes to improve the Switching Arrangements including minor changes to service provider processes, new links on the Switching Portal, new Switching Incident or Switching Service Request templates or changes to service management processes.
-However, Operational Switching Service Changes cannot be used for any changes to this Code (i.e. the main body of this Code, the REC Schedules, the Data Specification and the Service Definitions).
+Operational Switching Service Changes cannot be used for any changes to this Code (i.e. the main body of this Code, the REC Schedules, the Data Specification and the Service Definitions).

 All Switching Data Service Providers are required to participate in the Operational Switching Service Change arrangements set out in this Paragraph 8 to ensure a co-ordinated approach.